monolayer/monorepo/docs/guide/introduction/querying/kysely.md

 # Querying with Kysely

-Now that we've have a the database, we are ready to start querying the database!
+Now that we've have a the database with some tables, we are ready to start querying it!

 `monolayer` provides you out-of-the box with a type-safe [`kysely`](https://kysely.dev) database client.